-- Innovative, scalable businesses need capital, talent, research, network of like-minded peers, high quality of life - Positive trends, but challenges remain - Starts with entrepreneurial mindset and cultural currency - by offering mindset shifting to a broader audience our education system can become a catalyst - not just for innovation but for generational wealth building.
+- Innovative, scalable businesses need capital, talent, research, network of like-minded peers, high quality of life - Positive trends, but challenges remain - Entrepreneurial mindset and cultural currency → education system can become a catalyst

 STARTUP EARLY JOB CREATION

 - Rollercoaster ride! - 2018 to 2020 saw a decline from levels that outpaced CA and U.S. - 2020 we bottom out and rise through 2022 - 2022 precipitous drop back to being on par with CA and U.S.